 Skip to contents

-Fit lasso or elastic-net penalised regression paths using MLX tensors for the heavy linear algebra.
-Currently supports Gaussian and binomial families with an optional intercept and column standardisation.
+Fit lasso or elastic-net penalised regression paths using MLX arrays for the heavy linear algebra.
+Dense Gaussian and binomial paths stay on the MLX backend throughout the iterative updates, with repeated chunk updates traced through Rmlx::mlx_compile() to reduce host overhead.

 Usage